Eye Injuries in a Houston Personal Injury Accident

 Chemical eye injuries are true catastrophic emergencies requiring immediate medical attention.
 Although the most devastating impacts of a chemical eye injury, including injuries like corneal melt and glaucoma, happen over a long term period, effective diagnosis and treatment in the hours and days after the injury occurs can prevent the most tragic consequences.

 If you’ve experienced these or other eye injuries after a car accident, you should seek legal advice.
-Our experienced Houston personal injury lawyers at Attorney Brian White & Associates, PC, are ready to talk to you about your case 24/7.
+Our experienced Houston personal injury lawyers at Attorney Brian White Personal Injury Lawyers are ready to talk to you about your case 24/7.